ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 3. Treeview displays all elements you have selected in z-order of display.

-4. Property List allows you to view and change various properties of the selected UI Element.
+4. Property View allows you to view and change various properties of the selected UI Element.

 5. Status Bar will give confirmation messages, like your project has been saved.